BrianZimbe/BrianZimbe/README.md

 👋 Hi, I’m @BrianZimbe.

-👀 I specialize in web and application development, focusing on JavaScript frameworks like Angular to create dynamic and responsive user interfaces.
-My expertise extends across JavaScript, PHP, Python, and Node.js for full-stack development.
-I'm also proficient in Java with Spring Boot, enhancing backend services with scalable and efficient solutions.
-My database skills include MySQL, PostgreSQL, and MS SQL Server, ensuring robust data management across platforms.
-Additionally, I excel in integrating and designing APIs, allowing seamless interaction between different software components and third-party services.
+👀 I specialize in end-to-end web and application development, focusing on building scalable, high-performance solutions.
+On the front end, I leverage JavaScript frameworks like Angular to create dynamic, interactive user interfaces.
+My back-end expertise spans multiple frameworks and languages, including Python (FastAPI, Flask), Node.js, and Java with Spring Boot, allowing me to build robust RESTful and asynchronous services tailored to complex workflows.

+I’m skilled in database management and optimization, with proficiency in MySQL, PostgreSQL, and MS SQL Server, ensuring data integrity and efficient query handling across various architectures.
+My experience includes designing and implementing RESTful APIs, enabling seamless, secure integration with third-party services and facilitating microservices architecture.

-💞️ I’m looking to collaborate with you on web development.
+💞️ I’m interested in collaborating on advanced web and backend solutions.

-📫 Reach me via email: zimbebrian@gmail.com | Mobile: +256706389094 | Tel: +256781331402
+📫 Connect with me via email: zimbebrian@gmail.com | Mobile: +256706389094 | Tel: +256781331402

 <!---
 BrianZimbe/BrianZimbe is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.